Bitcoin-Monster/BTCMonster/doc/unit-tests.md

 .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the banq-qt tests manually, launch `src/qt/test/test_banq-qt`
+To run the bitcoinmonster-qt tests manually, launch `src/qt/test/test_banq-qt`

-To add more banq-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more bitcoinmonster-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.